pd-l2ork/pd-l2ork/README.md

 8. Look in the top level source directory and double-click the setup file to start installing Pd-L2Ork on your system.

-#### Windows 64-bit Using msys2
+#### Windows 32-bit Using msys2 (deprecated)

-The instructions are exactly the same as for the 32 bit build (see above), but the build needs to be done using mingw64 instead of mingw32.
+The instructions are exactly the same as for the 64 bit build (see above), but the build needs to be done using mingw32 instead of mingw64.
 That is:

 - Install the mingw64 packages for the dependencies.
-See the i686 packages listed under dependencies above, and replace i686 with x86_64 in the package names when installing.
+See the x86_64 packages listed under dependencies above, and replace x86_64 with i686 in the package names when installing.

-- Use the MSYS2 MinGW 64-bit shell (rather than the 32-bit shell) to do the build.
+- Use the MSYS2 MinGW 32-bit shell (rather than the 64-bit shell) to do the build.

 ### Code of Conduct